 Defining TIRF position When the TIRF system is enabled, the TIRF option appears in the right portion of the window.
 To set the TIRF position:

-- Select the TIRF check box to enable TIRF. - Move the Z drive to the correct TIRF Z position. - Click Set TIRF Pos......
-You can move to this position at any time by clicking Move to TIRF.
+- Select the TIRF check box to enable TIRF.

+- Move the Z drive to the correct TIRF Z position.

+- Click the Set TIRF Pos... button.

 Using TIRF